Comprehensive Mailchimp Review: Is It the Right Tool?

 Mailchimp offers basic automation on lower-tier plans, like welcome emails, but more advanced features—such as abandoned cart sequences or behaviour-triggered emails—are only available on premium plans.
 This limitation can hinder businesses that want to scale their automation strategies.

-Companies with more complex marketing needs may find the free or lower-paid plans restrictive, as they lack the automation flexibility required to drive personalized, behaviour-driven engagement at a larger scale.
+Companies with more complex marketing needs may find the free or lower-priced plans restrictive, as they lack the automation flexibility required to drive personalized, behaviour-driven engagement at scale.

 3. Learning Curve For Advanced Features